RevelDigital/reveldigital-developer-website/mkdocs/android.md

 These snippets will auto generate the script necessary to perform the function selected.

+!!!
+Note
-**IMPORTANT: Make sure your platform is properly selected at the top/right of the script editor window.**
+    Make sure your platform is properly selected at the top/right of the script editor window.

 #Technical Reference